damoye/shadowsocksgo/README.md

 # ssgo
 There are too many features in Shadowsocks.
-I just want a TCP proxy with the AES-256-CFB encryption.
+I just want a TCP proxy client with the AES-256-CFB encryption.

-***"Do One Thing and Do It Well."***
+***Do One Thing and Do It Well.***

 ## Install